Czech Republic: Petr Fiala named new prime minister | DW | 28.11.2021

 "I am convinced we will soon have a strong and stable government," Fiala said at the ceremony.

-Fiala, 57, heads the three-party coalition Together (Civic Democratic Party, Christian Democrats, TOP 09 party), which garnered 27.8% of the October vote.
+Fiala, 57, heads the three-party coalition Together (Civic Democratic Party, Christian Democrats, TOP 09 party), which garnered 27.8% of the vote in early October.

 The alliance narrowly defeated the ANO movement led by billionaire Babis.